Azure/azure-sdk-for-js/packages/@azure/arm-eventgrid/README.md

 ## How to use

-### nodejs - Authentication, client creation and get domains as an example written in TypeScript.
+### nodejs - Authentication, client creation and get eventSubscriptions as an example written in TypeScript.

 ```ts
 import * as msRest from "ms-rest-js";